TASK

 Synthesized research and coordinated cross-functional team alignment

-Explored scenarios and user needs holistically in the context of creating a dynamic menu by creating visits, creating forms, assigning logic to forms, assigning forms and orchestrating menu behavior subject to the participant’s data and status
+Explored user needs for defining logic holistically in the context of dynamically managing forms, visits, and orchestrating system behavior subject to study protocol and participant’s data and status

-Discovery workshop with stakeholders to understand the current process, key steps, dependencies and pain points.
+I led discovery workshops with stakeholders to understand the existing process, dependencies and pain points.

 Distilled complex document-based specifications into validated logic scenarios.